-Many young people are feeling overwhelmed at school due to the disruption, uncertainty and changes caused by COVID-19.
-This lesson will examine the study stress students are currently experiencing and investigate ways to manage this stress effectively.
+As we've learnt, COVID-19 can cause disruptions, uncertainty and sudden changes, which can leave many young people feeling overwhelmed at school.
+This lesson will examine the study stress students experience during situations like these, and investigate ways to manage their stress effectively.

 By the end of the lesson, students will be able to:

 - describe how study stress is impacting on their physical and emotional self